JingzeTian/JingzeTian.github.io/content/authors/admin/_index.md

 🚩I will complete my master's degree in June 2024 and am currently pursuing a **Ph.D. opportunity (2024 fall)**! -->

-🚩I design and evaluate user-centered interfaces using diverse technologies to enhance performance and user experience.
+I design and evaluate user-centered interfaces using diverse technologies to enhance performance and user experience.
 Also, I aim to explore and improve the accessibility of immersive technologies.

-Feel free to contact me if you have interests in chatting with me!
+🚩 :smile: I am eager to discuss and potentially extend collaboration with people who share common research interests.
+Please feel free to contact me if you are among them!

 {style="text-align: justify;"}